David Abbott (advertising)

 David John Abbott (11 October 1938 – 17 May 2014) was a British advertising executive who founded Abbott Mead Vickers BBDO.
-He was one of the most celebrated advertising executives in the world and regarded as the greatest copywriter of his generation.
+He was one of the most celebrated advertising executives in the world, and regarded as the greatest copywriter of his generation.
 Highlights of his career include the creation of the J.R.
-Hartley television commercial for Yellow Pages as well as work for Volkswagen, Volvo, The Economist, The RSPCA, Sainsbury's Supermarkets and Chivas Regal.
+Hartley television commercial for Yellow Pages as well as work for Volkswagen, Volvo, The Economist, the RSPCA, Sainsbury's Supermarkets and Chivas Regal.

-Career History
+Career history

-Born in Hammersmith, west London, David Abbott won a scholarship to read History at Merton College, Oxford but left before graduating to nurse his sick father who was ill with cancer and who later died.
-Abbott started as a copywriter working in-house at Kodak after discovering a book at a market stall about advertising on Madison Avenue.
-In 1963 he then moved to the Mather & Crowther agency before moving to the Manhattan-based Doyle Dane Bernbach 1965.
+Born in Hammersmith, West London, David Abbott won a scholarship to read History at Merton College, Oxford but left before graduating to nurse his father who was ill with cancer and who later died.
+Abbott began as a copywriter working in-house at Kodak after discovering a book at a market stall about advertising on Madison Avenue.
+In 1963 he started work at the Mather & Crowther agency before moving to the Manhattan-based Doyle Dane Bernbach in 1965.